Yuya-Hikima/AAAI-2021-Integrated-Optimization-fot-Bipartite-Matching-and-Its-Stochastic-Behavior/README.md

 - **README:** This file.
 - **SOFTWARE LICENSE AGREEMENT FOR EVALUATION:** The user must comply with the rules described herein.
 - **Crowd-sourcing_experiment folder:** It contains the code used in the crowd-sourcing platform experiment and the code needed to set up the experiment, including data downloads.
-- **Ride-hailing_experiment folder:** It contains the code used in the ride-hailing platform experiment and the code needed to set up the experiment, including data downloads.
+- **Rideshare_experiment folder:** It contains the code used in the ride-hailing platform experiment and the code needed to set up the experiment, including data downloads.

 The data for crowd-sourcing experiments are downloaded from